hyperobjects/Preprocessors-/README.md

 # Preprocessor Functions with Python NLP libraries
-This notebook shows how to preprocess a text corpus using NLKT, spaCy, Stanford CoreNLP, and Spark NLP.

-<h2> Project Description:</h2>

-After corpus creation, preprocessing is the first step in many NLP tasks.
-In these examples, first all the .txt files from a local directory are opened and put in a list of documents (docs) which constitutes the text corpus.
+After corpus creation, preprocessing is the first step for many NLP tasks.
+In these preprocessor examples, all the .txt files from a local directory are opened and put in a list of documents (docs) which constitutes the text corpus.
 Once a corpus is loaded and passed through a preprocessor function, a list (cleanDocs) containing lists of preprocessed tokens for each text in the corpus is returned.
 For notebook readability, I've commented out the return.
 The corpus in these examples is a collection of speeches by Dr. Martin Luther King.

+<h2> Project Description:</h2>

+ This notebook shows how to preprocess a text corpus using NLKT, spaCy, Stanford CoreNLP, and Spark NLP.

 Preprocessing here means: <br>